 When you feel calmer and have had the opportunity to reflect and observe what you are feeling and thinking, you’d be in a better position to proceed with the most helpful next step.
 If you need to pause a conversation, it’s important to proceed with an action that is helpful for everyone involved.
 For example, rather than simply walking away, inform the other parties that you need to take a break and agree on a better time to continue the conversation.

-The STOP technique is effective because it disrupts the automatic stresss response and allows your brain shift from an impulsive reaction to a thoughtful action.
-This is a simple emotional regulation tool that is versatile enough to use anywhere, during a difficult conversation, in anxiety inducing situations and when you feel overwhelmed by your thoughts.
+The STOP technique is effective because it disrupts the brain's automatic stresss response and allows your brain shift from an impulsive reaction to a thoughtful action.
+It is a simple emotional regulation tool that is versatile enough to use anywhere, during a difficult conversation, in anxiety inducing situations and when you feel overwhelmed by your thoughts.